daniellembecker/DanielleBecker_Lab_Notebook/_posts/2021-03-08-PocHistone-22-Samples-Sequencing-Prep.md

 ![](https://raw.githubusercontent.com/daniellembecker/DanielleBecker_Lab_Notebook/master/images/20210308_sequence_plate_PocHistone.png)

-- Made 45ul of diluted 10uM stock RORF to 3.2uM
+- Made 45ul of diluted 10uM stock PocHistone R to 3.2uM
 - Added 30.6ul of ultra pure water to 1 PCR tube
-- Added 14.40ul of 10uM RORF primer to tube
+- Added 14.40ul of 10uM PocHistone R primer to tube
 - Vortexed and centrifuged to mix
 - Added 2ul of 3.2uM primer to each of the 22 wells of the 96-well plate